 - Apple Pencil.
 There are plenty of excellent third-party styli and the Apple Pencil seems like an afterthought.
 There is no eraser, no way to turn off the Apple Pencil to conserve battery life, no magnet to attach the Apple Pencil to the iPad for travel/storage and charging using the Lightning port is awkward.
 However, it's unforgivable to ship the Apple Pencil without handwriting recognition in iOS.
 The Apple Newton had this feature in 1993.

 - Smart Keyboard.
-Only one position and not backlit
+Only one position and the keyboard isn't backlit

 - Apple marketing.
 Apple touts the iPad Pro as a Windows laptop replacement.
 Why isn't the iPad Pro also positioned as a Mac replacement?
-The sad truth is that the iPad Pro isn't a replacement for a Windows or Mac PC for most users.
+The iPad Pro isn't a replacement for a Windows or Mac PC for most users.

 - Software. iOS hasn't been optimized for the larger 12.9 inch screen.
 Finally, Apple's focus on new hardware is overshadowing software and quality has suffered as Walt Mossberg and others have noted.